 Our truly flexible transistor technology platform

 FlexEnable has developed an industrially-proven organic transistor technology platform for flexible displays and sensors.

-Our unique technology allows electronics to be manufactured on flexible plastic film, the thickness of a sheet of paper.
+Our unique technology allows electronics to be manufactured on flexible plastic film which is as thin as a sheet of paper.
 It combines stable, high performance organic thin-film transistors (OTFT) with passive elements to create truly flexible and cost-effective electronics over large and small surfaces.
 This has led to the successful volume production of thin, lightweight and robust backplanes for flexible displays and sensors.

-FlexEnable’s award-winning OTFT platform is the most significant new transistor technology in decades that can be commercialised at scale.
-Our flexible backplane has versatile applications for a variety of technologies including OLCD and OLED displays, X-ray image sensors, fingerprint sensors, pressure sensors, and smart systems.
+FlexEnable’s award-winning OTFT platform is the most significant new transistor technology in decades.
+Our flexible backplane has versatile applications for a variety of technologies including OLCD, OLED displays, X-ray image sensors and fingerprint sensors.
 It enables new product paradigms in a wide range of industries including automotive, digital signage, consumer electronics, security and healthcare.

 Example of integrating our flexible backplane (transistor array) with a frontplane (sensor or display technology)

 Key benefits of FlexEnable's OTFT backplane technology

-Our proven OTFT platform is the most flexible array technology available and offers unique benefits including:
+Our proven OTFT platform is the most flexible array technology available and offers unique benefits.